maoberlehner/markus-oberlehner-net/content/blog/goodbye-webpack-building-vue-applications-without-webpack.md

 Still, I think it's interesting to see, that it is very much possible to build something like a quick prototype or maybe a simple application which is only used internally by people with modern browsers, without having to rely on a complicated and high-maintenance webpack build setup.

-If you wan't to checkout a live example of the code you've seen in this article, [you can take a look at it on Netlify](https://goodbye-webpack-building-vue-applications-without-webpack.netlify.com/) or you can [view the full code on GitHub](https://github.com/maoberlehner/goodbye-webpack-building-vue-applications-without-webpack).
+If you wan't to check out a live example of the code you've seen in this article, [you can take a look at it on Netlify](https://goodbye-webpack-building-vue-applications-without-webpack.netlify.com/) or you can [view the full code on GitHub](https://github.com/maoberlehner/goodbye-webpack-building-vue-applications-without-webpack).